Lake Zoar, CT

 AKA: Zoar Lake, Zoar Reservoir

-Fishing from the bank is popular here, as well as fishing from canoes, kayaks and fishing boats.
+The serene setting of Zoar Lake awaits your visit for a day on the water.
+Lake Zoar, located in southwestern Connecticut, is a popular destination for outdoor enthusiasts seeking a peaceful experience.
+Spanning over 900 acres, this picturesque lake offers excellent boating and sightseeing.
+There are 23 miles of shoreline to explore.
+Canoes, kayaks and car-top boats are popular here.
 Be aware of speed limits for boating here.
 Access is easy via parks and public facilities located around the lake.
 Kettletown State Park, which closes from early September to mid May annually, and Jackson Cove Park (day-use only) is closed from November 15th to March 15th.
 Both parks are located on the northeast side of the lake.

 Marina: YES